Benchmarking Physics-Informed Time-Series Models for Operational Global Station Weather Forecasting: TSF Benchmarks on WEATHER-5K

-\textbf{Task settings}.
-To facilitate fair comparison between different baselines, we align the input length of all baselines.
-The final setting is to predict the $\tau$-step future based on 48 historical steps, where the input length is chosen based on the experimental results shown in Figure~\ref{Figure:size} \textbf{b)}, which illustrates the performance variation for four weather variables as the input sequence length increases.
-To trade off the training cost and performance, we ultimately set the input length as 48 to balance computation and performance.
-Specifically, we predict the future weather conditions for lead times of 1, 3, 5, and 7 days, corresponding to predicting the 24-step, 72-step, 120-step, and 168-step future data, respectively.
-Note the report results are only performed once instead of multiple times in original implementations.
-This does not affect the comparison as we observe the results are stable for different seeds due to the large dataset volume.
+\textbf{Task settings.} To enable fair comparison across baselines, we align the input length of all models.
+Each model predicts the $\tau$-step future based on 48 historical steps, a choice informed by performance trends for four weather variables (Appendix Figure~\ref{fig:enter_label}) and balancing computation with accuracy.
+We predict future weather conditions for lead times of 1, 3, 5, and 7 days, corresponding to 24-, 72-, 120-, and 168-step future data.
+Results are reported once, which suffices due to the dataset's large volume and observed stability across different seeds.

-\textbf{Implementation details}.
-We develop and implement the baselines based on the Time-Series-Library~\citep{Time_lib}.
-The training is performed for a total of 300,000 iterations, starting with a learning rate of 1e-4.
-We employ the cosine decay strategy and gradually decay the learning rate to 0 by the end of training.
-The batch size for all models is set to 1,024 except for Correformer.
-During the validation phase, an early stopping is executed if training loss does not decrease for three consecutive times.
-The checkpoint with the lowest validation loss encountered prior to the early stop is saved and used for testing.
-Experiments are conducted on 224 Intel(R) Xeon(R) Platinum 8480CL CPUs @ 3.80 GHz, 2.0 TB RAM computing server, equipped with 8 NVIDIA H800 GPUs.